What is the most important aspect of photography?

-It is not always necessary to use a lot of light for the purpose of creating a brightly lit scene.
+It is not always necessary to use a lot of light for creating a brightly lit scene.
 Shadows or dark areas in your images draw the audience’s attention too.

 Soft light, on the other hand, produces fewer shadows.
 It wraps around the subject and is flattering.
-Such light is ideal for portraitures, flower, food and other types of photography.
+Such light is ideal for portraiture, flower, food and other types of photography.

 Natural light goes through a series of changes in intensity depending on the conditions.
 Light during early morning and late afternoon is a lot softer than when the sun is much straighter in the sky.
 The latter being an example of hard light.